Chapter Extra: The other point of view (Part II)

 She was so angry at me, what I perceived from her was the most concentrated hatred I had ever felt from anyone around me, even worse than from those who call me "squid head".
 However, after arguing a bit with Steve, they decided to bring me to their place.

 Would my mind have been able to handle such an encounter, I wondered?
-Not that I really had a choice at that point, Venus was already dragging me to their place at that point.
+Not that I really had a choice at that point, Venus was already dragging me to their place.

 From what I could see in their thoughts, they mainly wanted me to admit in front of Cassiopeia how big of an idiot I was.
 However, there was also something else in their thoughts, something like a very small possibility that Cassiopeia could have actually wanted to talk with me another time, or that the child could have wanted to meet me in person.
 That helped me to calm down a bit before walking through that door and facing her again.